-IF AN ASSAULT HAS RECENTLY OCCURED:
+IF AN ASSAULT HAS RECENTLY OCCURRED:

 1. Safety First.
 Ensure that the victim feels safe and is in a safe place.